Victor4869/open-alcnet/README.md

 1. The [SIRST](https://github.com/YimianDai/sirst) and [IRSTD-1k](https://github.com/RuiZhang97/ISNet) datasets added to the folder.
 2. Added argument to pass the path of the ALCNet folder in Colab.
 3. Added argument to pass the root path of the dataset if you are using a dataset outside the ALCNet folder.
-4. Improve logging messages
+4. Improved logging messages
-5. Improve File management:
+5. Improved file management:

 >* Relocate the training log file and parameter file to \params folder.
 >* Relocate the log file and prediction result to \results foler.